 Following the introduction of an intervention in St John’s Wood in early July, with extra space accommodating more people walking at a distance, data showed that all motorised vehicle volumes dropped to 70% below normal (before) levels and pedestrian rates steadily increased to above 145% compared to June conditions.
 Despite the preference for taking personal vehicles during this time, data supported the positive impact of the intervention in prioritising active transportation and reducing traffic.

 With data readily available, the benefits of the scheme – before, during and after – were there for all to see.

-If you’d like to know more about how our artificial intelligent powered sensors and the data it provides can support your Active Travel schemes, please get in touch.
+If you’d like to know more about how our artificial intelligent powered sensors and the data it provides can support your Active Transportation schemes, please get in touch.